angela-d/brain-dump/ux-stuff/kde-plasma/kde-plasma-system-icons.md

 ### Worth Noting
 Each time you switch to a new Plasma theme, you'll have to pull out any of the themes icons you don't want overriding your icon theme.

+I also found (for this particular icon theme) I also had to modify `~/.local/share/icons/cyberpunk-technotronic-icon-theme/index.theme` and set `Inherits=` to empty, otherwise some of the icons in the system config and Dolphin were using Breeze icons, instead of from the theme.